 Painting of Empress Alexandra Feodorovna (wife of Emperor Nicholas II) and Fabergé Eggs and frame.
-The Tsarina Alexandra Feodorovna was born in 1872 as the Princess Alix of Hesse-Darmstadt in Darmstadt, Germany.
-She was a the daughter of the Princess … Continue reading →
+The Russian jewelry House Fabergé was founded by Gustav Fabergé (1814-1893).
+His son, Peter Carl Fabergé (1846-1920) is the famous Russian jeweler who created the … Continue reading →

 Byzantine cross by Chanel (vintage).
-If you like Byzantine jewelry, you should like Chanel jewels, Diego Percossi Papi, Ben Amun, Sylvia Toledano, Gripoix and Julie Vos.
+If you like Byzantine jewelry, you should like Chanel jewels, Diego Percossi Papi, Ben Amun, Sylvia Toledano, Gripoix, Ilias Lalaounis and Julie Vos.
 The background is a detail of a 6th century Byzantine mosaic in … Continue reading →

 Monet Jewelry was launched in 1937 by the brothers Michael and Joseph Chernow in New York.
 Before, their company Monocraft Products created handbags with gold-plated appliqués and monograms.
 With Monet, they wanted to create fine jewels using high quality materials … Continue reading →